Balcora-Gate/balcora-bot/docs/info.md

 # info

-Fetches entity information from Balcora.
+Fetches entity (ship, weapon, subsystem) information from Balcora.
 Information is summarized by default.
 If the `--all` flag is set, a [glot.io](https://glot.io/) paste is made with more verbose information in addition to summary and raw json data.
 A 2.3 version number is always included.

 Possible args: